-For the continuing good health of your teeth and gums, we recommend a scale and clean every six months.
-This is a simple painless procedure which takes less than half an hour.
-We can also advise you on areas of your brushing that may be inadequate and need attention.
-The cleaning process involves removing the build up of plaque , calculus and stains from the teeth.
-This leaves you with that incomparable “just cleaned by the dentist” feeling.
+For the sound condition of your teeth and gums, we suggest scaling and cleaning every six months.
+This is a straight-forward and painless process which takes less than half an hour.
+We can also help you on regions of your brushing which may be insufficient and needs attention.
+The cleaning process will involve removing the build-up of plaque, calculus and stains from your teeth.

-Showground Dental Care is an amalgam free practice and we use composite (white) fillings when repairing cavities.
-White fillings are a more desirable alternative to amalgam fillings.
-They are suitable for repairing both front and rear teeth.
-Teeth filled with composite fillings combine strength and durability with the perfect natural look.
+Showground Dental Care utilizes composite (white) fillings while repairing holes.
+White fillings are more attractive contrasting option to amalgam fillings.
+They are appropriate for repairing both front and back of the teeth.
+Teeth filled with composite fillings have more quality and strength with the ideal regular look.

-A mouthguard, usually a flexible piece of plastic that fits into the mouth ,usually to the upper teeth and should be worn during all recreational and athletic activities to protect the mouth and teeth from serious injury – especially activities where there is contact or potential contact with another person, piece of equipment, or the ground – or even to prevent the teeth being damaged against each other.
-In particular, mouthguards should be worn during the following sports:
+Mouth guards are coverings worn over teeth, and often used to protect teeth from injury from teeth grinding and during sports.
+It is an adaptable piece of plastic that fits in to the mouth area, usually to top of the teeth and should be worn during all athletic activities to safeguard the oral cavity and tooth from serious damage.
+It can be used during activities where there is contact or potential connection with another person, device, or the bottom – or to prevent the pearly whites being broken against one another.
+Mouth guards can be worn during following sports:

 Many recreational activities such as skateboarding and bicycling also pose a risk of injuring the mouth and teeth.
 Exercise caution during these activities.

-Fissure sealants are tooth coloured protective coatings that are applied in order to cover and protect the deep grooves (fissures) in our teeth and prevent dental decay.
-These fissures are most commonly located at the chewing surfaces on back teeth (molars and premolars).
-The grooves are at high risk for decay as they can be deep and narrow and collect plaque bacteria and food that cannot be accessed by toothbrush bristles
+Fissure sealants are tooth colored protective coatings that are applied in order to cover and protect the deep grooves/fissures in our teeth and prevent dental decay.
+These fissures are most commonly located at the chewing surfaces on the back teeth (molars and premolars).
+The grooves are at high risk for decay as they can be deep and narrow and collect plaque, bacteria and food that cannot be accessed by toothbrush bristles.

 Occlusal splint for teeth grinding